Gaurav Kukade

 The indexOf(Object o) method returns the index of the first occurrences of the object specified.
 If the specified object o is not present in the list, it returns the -1.

-The example java program used in the above article can be found at this GitHub repository.
+The example Java program used in the above article can be found at this GitHub repository.

 Please write your thoughts in the comment section below.